quickbooks2018/aws-php-application-deployment/overview/README.md

     - Redis Sentinel is used for high availability and monitoring of Redis instances.
     - It helps in caching frequently accessed data, thus reducing the latency and load on databases like RDS and DynamoDB.
     - Secure storage of sensitive data like session information and user preferences can be achieved using Redis.
-    - Secure keys and values can be stored in Redis, ensuring fast access and retrieval.
+    - Secret keys can be securely stored in Redis, ensuring fast access and retrieval.

 ## Traffic Flow Overview